google-deepmind/mujoco/doc/programming.rst

 Why would we not be able to compute the controls before mj_step is called?
 After all, isn't this what causality means?
 The answer is subtle but important, and has to do with the fact that we are simulating in discrete time.
-The top-level simulation function mj_step basically does two things: compute the :ref:`forward dynamics <siForward>` in continuous time, and then integrate over a time period specified by mjModel.opt.timestep.
-Forward dynamics computes the acceleration mjData.qacc at time mjData.time, given the :ref:`state and control <siStateControl>` at time mjData.time.
+The top-level simulation function ``mj_step`` basically does two things: compute the :ref:`forward dynamics <siForward>` in continuous time, and then integrate over a time period specified by ``mjModel.opt.timestep``.
+Forward dynamics computes the acceleration ``mjData.qacc`` at time ``mjData.time``, given the :ref:`state and control <siStateControl>` at time ``mjData.time``.
+The numerical integrator then advances the state and time to ``mjData.time + mjModel.opt.timestep``.
-The numerical integrator then advances the state and time to mjData.time + mjModel.opt.timestep.
-Now, the control is required to be a function of the state at time mjData.time.
+Now, the control is required to be a function of the state at time ``mjData.time``.
 However a general feedback controller can be a very complex function, depending on various features of the state - in particular all the features computed by MuJoCo as intermediate results of the simulation.
 These may include contacts, Jacobians, passive forces.
-None of these quantities are available before mj_step is called (or rather, they are available but outdated by one time step).
-In contrast, when mj_step calls our control callback, it does so as late in the computation as possible - namely after all the intermediate results dependent on the state but not on the control have been computed.
+None of these quantities are available before ``mj_step`` is called (or rather, they are available but outdated by one time step).
+In contrast, when ``mj_step`` calls our control callback, it does so as late in the computation as possible
+- namely after all the intermediate results dependent on the state but not on the control have been computed.

 The same effect can be achieved without using a control callback.
-This is done by breaking mj_step in two parts: before the control is needed, and after the control is needed.
+This is done by breaking ``mj_step`` in two parts: before the control is needed, and after the control is needed.
 The simulation loop now becomes

 .. code-block:: C